lmammino/loige.co/content/posts/2020-01-25_2019-a-year-in-review/index.md

 The work on middy has been a little bit stagnating over the year.
 Not being able to work on a lot of serverless projects on my day to day made me lost a bit of focus and perspective.

-Thankfully the community around middy has been particularly active and involved and a lot of people helped me driving the project towards the long awaited 1.0.0 beta.
+Thankfully the community around middy has been particularly active and involved and a lot of people helped me driving the project towards the long-awaited 1.0.0 beta.
 This year we will make 1.0.0 stable and start to make plans for the future of the framework for the next big release.

 A great shout out to [Will Farrell](https://github.com/willfarrell) and [Sebastian Domagała](https://github.com/sdomagala) for their great contributions and the constant support.

-One interesting thing is that, towards the end of the year I started working on a (currently secret) side project, that should be released this year around May or June.
+One interesting thing is that towards the end of the year I started working on a (currently secret) side project, that should be released this year around May or June.
 Stay tuned 😇

 ## Blog posts